yoratoni/nfts-generator/README.md

 **Why ?** <br />
-Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving/deleting invalid NFTs 10 times in a row..)
+Because it is a lot more performant to detect exceptions & potential duplicates by checking the paths list instead of doing that after generating the image (I don't want to destroy my SSD by saving/deleting invalid NFTs 10 times in a row..).

 ## Technical summary:
   - Comparative hashes system based on the [xxHash](https://github.com/Cyan4973/xxHash) algorithm.
   - Metadata are now generated at the same time as the NFTs.
-  - Debug mode that allows to verify an NFT
+  - Debug mode that allows to verify an NFT.
-  - It now takes ~500ms to generate an NFT (1080x1080)
+  - It now takes ~500ms to generate an NFT (1080x1080).
-  - Optional layers & optional layers rarity
+  - Optional layers & optional layers rarity.
-  - Image rarifier that virtually duplicates images (rarity system)
+  - Image rarifier that virtually duplicates images (rarity system).
-  - Accessories handling (Allows multiple accessories)
+  - Accessories handling (Allows multiple accessories).
-  - Exceptions handling (4 different types)
+  - Exceptions handling (4 different types).
-  - [Settings](settings/settings.py) file to edit the main settings
+  - [Settings](settings/settings.py) file to edit the main settings.
-  - A settings file for every character, check [ElonSettings](settings/elon_settings.py)
+  - A settings file for every character, check [ElonSettings](settings/elon_settings.py).
-  - Type hints, utility classes and docstrings for the functions
+  - Type hints, utility classes and docstrings for the functions.
-  - Paths verification (done before saving any file)
+  - Paths verification (done before saving any file).
-  - Custom logs system (pyprint & extime)
+  - Custom logs system (pyprint & extime).